oodrive/poei/poei-file-storage/README.md

 - Create Java classes to:
   - generate an encryption key supported by `AES` (Advanced Encryption Standard) implementation
-    - you can use the Java class `SecretKey` for the encryption key
+    - you can use the Java class `javax.crypto.SecretKey` for the encryption key
     - the storage of the encryption key's password is up to you
       - directly in the code
       - in the database
-      - using Spring `@Value`
+      - using Spring `@org.springframework.beans.factory.annotation.Value`
     - :warning: `AES` only supports 16, 24 or 32 bytes blocks, so fill up the block if the length of the given password is not enough
-    - :bulb: SHA-256 hashes are also 32 bytes long, so you can hash your password to use it to create the `SecretKey`
+    - :bulb: SHA-256 hashes are also 32 bytes long, so you can hash your password to use it to create the `javax.crypto.SecretKey`
   - encrypt file content
-    - you can use the Java class `CipherOutputStream`
+    - you can use the Java class `javax.crypto.CipherOutputStream`
   - decrypt file content
-    - you can use the Java class `CipherInputStream`
+    - you can use the Java class `javax.crypto.CipherInputStream`
 - Update your code to include the encryption and decryption of file contents